dotnize/tanstarter/README.md

 3. Create a `.env` file based on [`.env.example`](./.env.example).

-4. In your OAuth2 apps, set the callback/redirect URIs to `http://localhost:3000/api/auth/callback/<provider>` (e.g. http://localhost:3000/api/auth/callback/github).

-5. Push the schema to your database with drizzle-kit:
+4. Push the schema to your database with drizzle-kit:

    ```bash
    pnpm db push # npm run db push